GE alleges Siemens Energy used stolen trade secrets to rig contract bids

 The suit comes in the wake of Siemens AGSIEGn.DEspinning off its energy business to create Siemens Energy.
 GE alleges that Siemens Energy used trade secrets improperly received from a Dominion employee in part to win contracts that would boost the price of its initial public offering that took place in September.

+Siemens identified the receipt of GE’s trade secrets “through its own robust compliance processes,” a spokesman said.
+Following an internal investigation, Siemens “implemented extensive remedial measures in response,” the spokesman added, such as “swift and appropriate discipline of the involved employees, including separation from the company.”

-A Siemens Energy spokesman had no immediate comment and Dominion representative did not immediately respond to requests for comment.
+A Dominion representative did not immediately respond to a request for comment.

 In the course of GE's bid for business with Dominion, the lawsuit alleges, a senior Dominion employee started sending to a Siemens account manager confidential business information GE had submitted.
 The information also included Dominion's analysis of all bids, giving Siemens a "blueprint" to win contracts worth up to $340 million with the utility for the business, known as the Peakers Project, GE alleged.